Reopening - General Questions

 How/when can I get/renew a library card?

-Until we’re able to allow patrons in the building, you can apply for a temporary library card online here.
-Library cards due to expire in 2020 have been renewed until December 31, 2020.
+You can apply for a library card online here.
+Library cards due to expire have been renewed until June 30, 2021.

 My library card number isn’t working for downloading materials.